deepmodeling/abacus-develop/docs/advanced/input_files/input-main.md

   - cpu: for CPUs via Intel, AMD, or Other supported CPU devices
   - gpu: for GPUs via CUDA or ROCm.

-  Known limitations:

-  - pw basis: required by the `gpu` acceleration options
-  - cg/bpcg/dav ks_solver: required by the `gpu` acceleration options
+  Known limitations: If using the pw basis, the ks_solver must be cg/bpcg/dav to support `gpu` acceleration.
+If using the lcao basis, `gamma_only` must be set to `1`, as multi-k calculation is currently not supported for `gpu`. lcao_in_pw also does not support `gpu`.

 - **Default**: cpu

 ### precision